harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-latency.md

 title: Pod network latency
 ---

-Pod network latency is a Kubernetes pod-level chaos fault that:

-- It introduces latency (delay) to a specific container by initiating a traffic control (tc) process with netem rules to add egress delays.
+Pod network latency is a Kubernetes pod-level chaos fault that introduces latency (delay) to a specific container by initiating a traffic control (tc) process with netem rules to add egress delays.
-- It tests the application's resilience to lossy/flaky networks.
+- It tests the application's resilience to lossy (or flaky) networks.

 ![Pod Network Latency](./static/images/network-chaos.png)